akshayaparida/portfolio/README.md

 # Akshay Aparida - Portfolio

-Welcome to my portfolio!
+Welcome to my portfolio.
 This is a comprehensive showcase of my skills, projects, and expertise in AI Engineering, with a focus on the mathematical foundations that power modern AI systems.

-## 🚀 Overview
+## Overview

 This portfolio serves as both a professional showcase and an educational resource.
 It demonstrates my expertise in: